Burgenland: Names

-In Slovak, Burgendland is known as Hradsko; in Croatian as Gradišće; in Hungarian as Őrvidék, Felsőőrvidék or Várvidék; in Slovene as Gradiščanska.
+In Slovak, Burgenland is known as Hradsko; in Croatian as Gradišće; in Hungarian as Őrvidék, Felsőőrvidék or Várvidék; in Slovene as Gradiščanska.

 As the region was not a territorial entity before 1921, it never had an official name.
 Until the end of World War I the German-speaking western borderland of the Kingdom of Hungary was sometimes unofficially called Deutsch-Westungarn (German West Hungary).
 The historical region included the border city of Sopron in Hungary (known as Ödenburg in German).

 The name Vierburgenland (Land of Four Castles) was created in 1919 by Odo Rötig, a Viennese resident of Sopron.
-It was derived from the four vármegye of the Kingdom of Hungary (in German Komitaten, 'counties') known in Hungarian as Pozsony, Moson, Sopron and Vas, or in German as Pressburg, Wieselburg, Ödenburg and Eisenburg.
+It was derived from the four vármegye of the Kingdom of Hungary (in German Komitate, 'counties') known in Hungarian as Pozsony, Moson, Sopron and Vas, or in German as Pressburg, Wieselburg, Ödenburg and Eisenburg.
 After the town of Pozsony/Pressburg (Bratislava) was assigned to Czechoslovakia, the number vier was to be changed to drei (=three), but after it became clear that none of the Burgen would be part of the Burgenland, the number was dropped completely but the name Burgenland was kept because it was deemed to be appropriate for a region with so many old frontier castles.
 The "Burgenland" name was adopted by the first provincial Landtag in 1922.

 In Hungarian the name Őrvidék is commonly used, but the German name is also generally accepted.
 There are, however, modern alternatives used by minor groups.
 The Hungarian translation of the German name, "Várvidék", was invented by László Juhász, an expert of the region in the 1970s, and it is becoming increasingly popular especially in tourist publications.

 The Croatian and Slovenian names "Gradišće" and "Gradiščansko" are calques of the German name.
 The village of Jennersdorf is no more than 5 kilometers from the Slovenian and Hungarian borders (see the United Slovenia movement).

 Alternatively, the Serbs, Czechs and Slovaks call the western shores of the Neusiedler See, the lake adjoining the town of Rust, Luzic or Lusic.
 However, the descendants of Luzic Serbs, Bosniaks, Croats, Czechs and Slovaks were eventually assimilated into the ethnic German or Hungarian cultures over four centuries.

 The province has a long history of Slavic, as well Austrian-German and Hungarian-Magyar settlement.
 The province's easternmost portion (the shores of the Neusiedler See) carried its own topographical term Seewinkel in Austrian-German.
 This is the area least influenced by Austrian-German since the Hungarian and Slovak borders are less than 10 kilometers away.